 The ceremony is lovely, with Harrah and Neerj smiling and laughing throughout.
 Sometimes nerves can get the better of people, myself included on my own wedding day, and people can be quite stiff through the ceremony, but not these two :).
 A reading, the exchanging of rings, the first kiss and some more laughing and that’s a wrap on the ceremony!

 Everyone moved outside into Holdsworth House’ lovely grounds, for drinks, and in time some family and couple photos.
 Harrah gave Neerj a good shove, and with that their marriage was sealed!
-The confetti gauntlet was good one!
+The confetti gauntlet was a good one!
 Harrah’s mum made sure they didn’t escape without being completely covered in petals.
 On with the wedding breakfast and the usual hilarious speeches, especially Harrah’s dad.
 Once everyone settled down to eat I went for a little lunch, and on the way to my car noticed a gentleman guest enjoying some Indian music in his car.
 I wasn’t surprised to see the same gentlemen owning the dancefloor later in the evening!
 Speaking of which….

 Holdsworth House’ dance floor is arranged such that the bride and groom can be surrounded by their guests during the first dance.
 It was a great, first dance and Harrah and Neerj were quickly joined by their guests on the dance floor.
 I love taking party photos, especially people dancing without a car in the world.
 Just as I was thinking it was about time I should start packing up, some Bhangra – at least I think it was Bhangra – came over the speakers and Neerj and all his family hit the floor, completely loving it.
 I stopped what I was doing and shot everything that moved for the next 10 mins.
 It was a great ending to a great day.
+I feel very lucky to be a Holdsworth House wedding photographer.

 Massive congratulations to Harrah and Neerj.
 I wish you both all the best!